rookie-leo/rookie-leo/README.md

 - 👀 I'm interested in process automation, and I'm studying about RPA
 - 🌱 I'm currently studying Computer Science, and I work at Zup Innovation as a Java/Kotlin developer
-- ✨ In this repository you will find my study notes, as well as projects that I use to practice waht I'm learning
+- ✨ In this repository you will find my study notes, as well as projects that I use to practice what I'm learning

 ## 💻 My main technologies